nextdev1111/blogging-tutorial-app/README.md

 * Typescript

 ## 📺 Youtube video
-Youtube video for this code in Hindi is available at -- (coming soon)
+Youtube video for this code in Hindi is available at -- https://youtu.be/1BKitnWp2Sc